ohdsi-studies/MentalHealthEquity/feasibility/instructions.md

 I have left out specific installation instructions for which executable to use due to the instructions and types differing between operating systems.

-## Copying the `MentalHealthEquity` Project
+### Copying the `MentalHealthEquity` Project

-To download the environment we will use, there are two procedures available:
+To download the environment we will use, there are two procedures one can follow:

-### Git Command Line Approach
+#### Git Command Line Approach

 Assuming you have some experience with the fantastic version control tool, [git](https://git-scm.com), and some experience with the command line (whether on Windows, Linux, or OSX) you can follow these steps: